100 Notable alumni of

 -

-Fidel Valdez Ramos CCLH GCS KGCR, popularly known as FVR, was a Filipino general and politician who served as the 12th President of the Philippines from 1992 to 1998.
-He was the only career military officer, who reached the rank of five-star general/admiral de jure.
+Fidel Valdez Ramos CCLH GCS KGCR, popularly known as FVR and Eddie Ramos, was a Filipino general and politician who served as the 12th president of the Philippines from 1992 to 1998.
+He was the only career military officer to reach the rank of five-star general.
 Rising from second lieutenant to commander-in-chief of the armed forces, Ramos is credited for revitalizing and renewing international confidence in the Philippine economy during his six years in office.

 -